broadinstitute/tensorqtl/README.md

 tensorQTL is a GPU-enabled QTL mapper, achieving ~200-300 fold faster *cis*- and *trans*-QTL mapping compared to CPU-based implementations.

+Note: this is a fork of the Broad tensorQTL repo with allowing for formulaic definition of QTL regression for arbitrary interaction terms.
+Variant filtering is a work in progress -- in this current implementation which focused on categorical interaction terms (i.e., cell type) we require 3 samples per category and at at least 3 individual for each genotype (0, 1, 2).
+The filtering function can be found in the `filter_term_samples` function in core.py](tensorqlt/core.py) (line ~114).

 If you use tensorQTL in your research, please cite the following paper:
 [Taylor-Weiner, Aguet, et al., *Genome Biol.* 20:228, 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1836-7).